The magic of the coracle boat in Wales

-You may have heard of coracles, or even seen someone rowing one down a Welsh river, but how much do you know about them?
-Read all about the fascinating history of this pre-Roman mode of transport that still exists in Wales today.
+You may have heard of coracles, or even seen someone paddling one down a Welsh river, but how much do you know about them?
+You may even be asking yourself; What is a coracle?
+Read all about the fascinating history of this pre-Roman type of boat that still exists in Wales today.

 What is a coracle?

 A coracle, or a 'cwrwgl' as it was originally named in Welsh, is a small one-person boat made out of woven wood and a waterproof covering.
 They were used in the UK over 2000 years ago, dating back to pre-Roman times, and they are still used today – most commonly for fishing.

 Boats of this kind have been built and used by different cultures around the world for thousands of years.
 Traditionally in Wales, the pattern created by the willow weaving correlates to the river it was built by, giving each boat a marker of its origin.

 While most places no longer use coracles, there are patches of Wales where the art of making a coracle is preserved.
 There are also places in West Wales where you can get a license to allow you to use a coracle, which is necessary these days if you want to use the boats.

 On the River Teifi, the River Towy and the River Taf, people still use the boats for fishing.
 Licensed coracle fishers secure a net between two coracles then drift down the river in hope of catching fish as they go.
 There used to be a coracle community in North Wales too, on the River Dee at Llangollen.